Version: 1.0.78

 Example: "convert_placeholder": true

 Convert placeholder works in conjunction with "file_format" key.
-To generate the file and convert from iOS to Android must be specified "android_xml" and to change from Android to iOS must be "ios_strings" or "ios_stringsdict".
+To generate the file and convert from iOS to Android, you must specify "android_xml" and to change from Android to iOS it must be "ios_strings" or "ios_stringsdict".

 Example: